ygdes/ttihp-HDSISO8/docs/info.md

 * Connect an oscilloscope to observe the two traces D_OUT and LFSR_BIT while triggering on LFSR_PERIOD
 * See if both traces match.
 * Send me pictures of your scope traces!

+Note : 8 bits gives a period of 255, the actual depth of the SISO is not exactly that so a shift is expected.

 ## External hardware